 For some students, especially those who struggle with literacy, having the opportunity to practice reading, spelling, and typing math vocabulary and definitions can make it easier and faster to follow a lesson, read a textbook or understand what a problem is asking in homework or on quizzes.

 TOP TIP: Have you ever considered how touch-typing can help learners with math?
 Give Touch-type Read and Spell a try.
-It’s free to sign up for a two week trial.

 Assign note-taking buddies.